CPI - What is Cost Per Install?

 Choosing a CPI Network

-Now that you have acquired a basic understanding, it’s time for you to pick that CPI network for your mobile app which fits your needs better.
+Now that you have acquired a basic understanding, it’s time for you to pick that CPI Affiliate Network (or CPI Network) for your mobile app which fits your needs better.

 As you think “So many networks … which one to pick?”
 These are many factors that you need to take into consideration, so let’s check the following factors: